Many are asking, is Garmisch Partenkirchen Worth Visiting?

 Warrior Remembrance Chapel (Kriegergedächtniskapelle) is another historic place in Garmisch-Partenkirchen you can discover.
 We can find the chapel on top of a plateau located northwest of the town.

-Like the three attractions mentioned above, Kriegergedächtniskapelle is also where you see panoramic views of the Bavarian Alps and or the Garmisch-Partenkirchen town.
+Like the three attractions mentioned above, Kriegergedächtniskapelle is also where you see panoramic views of the Bavarian Alps and the Garmisch-Partenkirchen town.

 It’s a spot to get some peace and quiet too!